jmbh/jmbh.github.io/_posts/2019-07-29-Moderated-Network-Models-for-continuous-data.md

 ## Sign:  1  (Positive)
 {% endhighlight %}

-We can interpret this parameter using the usual linear regression interpretation: when increasing Nervous (Hostile) by 1 unit, Lonely (Hostile) increases by $\approx 0.114$, keeping everything else constant.
+We can interpret this parameter using the usual linear regression interpretation: when increasing Nervous (Hostile) by 1 unit, Hostile (Nervous) increases by $\approx 0.114$, keeping everything else constant.

 Note, however, that variables 1 and 3 are also involved in a 3-way interaction with 5 (Depressed), that is, the pairwise interaction between 1 and 3 is moderated by 5 (Depression).
 Similarly to above, we can retrieve the moderation effect using `showInteraction()`: